issalig/cpc/doc/usifac2-developer-guide.md

 - PORTC(7..0) is connected to address high byte ROMEN,IORQ,A13..A8
 - PORTB(7..0) is connected to A15, A14, M1, A5, ROMDIS, TX, RX, READY

 Going back to the rom selection mechanism, we can use CLC2 to detect a write on **FD00** which computes AND(/IORQ,M1,/A13).
-In GCB, CLCs are accesible from ```CLCDATA.X```, for example the following code shows the ROM READ section. **Take into account** that .X here starts from 0, thus CLCDATA.2 corresponds to CLC3, very funny, heh?
+In GCB, CLCs are accesible from ```CLCDATA.X``` **Take into account** that .X here starts from 0, thus CLCDATA.2 corresponds to CLC3, very funny, heh?

+Code for CLC2 select ROM(**TO BE COMPLETED**)

+The following code shows the ROM READ section.

 ```
 ;###############################################-------------------code for ROM READ!###################################